intelsdi-x/swan/scripts/jupyter/README.md

 from experiment import *
 ```

-And evaluate the expressions by clicking `shift` and `enter` on each other.
+And evaluate the expressions by clicking `shift` and `enter` on the cell.
 ```python
 exp = Experiment(cassandra_cluster=['localhost'], experiment_id='uuid of experiment', port=9042)
 ```